 Miami Inadequate Security Lawyers

-The attorneys at Kaire & Heffernan understand the complexity of negligent security cases and premises liability claims.
-Our team is here to help you get the compensation you deserve.
-Call us today at 866-769-0123 to set up a free consultation and discuss your legal options.
+At Kaire & Heffernan, PLLC, we understand the complexity of negligent security cases and premises liability claims.
+We are here to help you get the compensation you deserve.
+Call us today at 305-376-7860 to set up a free consultation and discuss your legal options.

 A variety of injuries can occur on a property that lacks security.
 Many of those injuries might be caused by the criminal actions of third parties on the property.
 The following are some common types of crimes and injuries that happen on unsecured property:

-- Maintaining locks in good repair and proper working condition.
+- Keeping locks in good repair and in proper working condition

 Don’t let negligent property owners go unpunished.
 Contact a negligent security attorney today to discuss your options for filing a negligent security lawsuit.
-Our team has the experience and knowledge to handle even the most complex inadequate security cases.
-Call us today at 866-769-0123 to get started.
+We have the experience and knowledge to handle even the most complex inadequate security cases.
+Call us today at 305-376-7860 to get started.

 In order to recover damages from a property owner in negligent security claims for lack of security on the owner’s property, the injured person must prove that:

-- The property owner’s failure to provide security caused the hurt person’s injuries; and
+- The property owner’s failure to provide security caused the hurt person’s injuries.

 - The injured person suffered injuries for which the law allows compensation.